technofocus-pte/aoaiprv/Use case 10- Build and deploy a question and answer copilot with prompt flow in Azure AI Studio/Usecase10-  Build and deploy a question and answer copilot with prompt flow in Azure AI Studio.md

     ![](./media/image39.png)

 2. Create a new prompt flow by cloning the **Multi-Round Q&A on Your Data** sample in the gallery.
-Save your clone of this sample in a folder named +++brochure-flow+++.
+Save your clone of this sample in a folder named !!brochure-flow!!.

     ![](./media/image40.png)